bannerclick/bannerclick/ARTIFACT-EVALUATION.md

 ### Software Requirements

-All measurements were conducted using a Debian-based Linux distribution.
+All measurements were conducted using a Debian-based Linux distribution with Kernel: Linux 4.19.0-20-cloud-amd64.
 Software dependencies are listed in the `environment.yaml` file.
-These will be installed during the installation using Conda.
+These will be installed during the installation using Conda (we used Conda version 23.1.0).

 ### Estimated Time and Storage Requirements